pbalegno/meli-api/README.md

 ./mvnw initialize sonar:sonar
 ```

-or

-For more information, refer to the [Code quality page][].

-## Using Docker to simplify development (optional)
+## Using Docker to simplify development

-You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a mysql database in a docker container, run:
+To start a mysql database in a docker container, run:

     docker-compose -f src/main/docker/mysql.yml up -d